atlassian/escalator/docs/README.md

     - Scale down
     - Scale lock
 - [**Glossary**](./glossary.md)

+## Package Layout and Usage

+- `cmd`
+    - contains command function, setup, and config loading
+- `pkg/controller`
+    - contains the core logic specific to escalator and nodegroups
+- `pkg/k8s`
+    - provides application utils and help with interfacing with Kubernetes and client-go
+- `pkg/cloudprovider`
+    - provides everything related to cloud providers
+    - `pkg/cloudprovider/aws`
+      - provides the aws implementation of cloudprovider
+- `pkg/metrics`
+    - provides a place for all metric setup to live
+- `pkg/test`
+    - provides Kubernetes and cloudprovider helpers for testing

 ## Design

 ### Summary

+**Full scale up/down process can be found [here](./scale-process.md)**

 - The autoscaler is designed as a static autoscaler.
 - Start watching all pods and nodes in the cluster for a certain node group, including pending pods